blinklet/blog-posts/cloonix-v53-update/cloonix-v53-update.md

 $ cloonix_net nemo
 ```

 Remember, you always have to start the Cloonix server before anything else.
 The "nemo" tag is the name of the Cloonix server.
-The Cloonix server parameters were defined in the [Cloonix configuration file](https://clownix.net/doc_stored/build-53/singlehtml/index.html#cloonix-configuration).
+The Cloonix server names and parameters were defined in the [Cloonix configuration file](https://clownix.net/doc_stored/build-53/singlehtml/index.html#cloonix-configuration), which is installed in your system in the file _/usr/libexec/cloonix/cloonfs/etc/cloonix.cfg_.

 Then, you can start the Cloonix GUI or issue Cloonix CLI commands.
 In this exercise, let's start the GUI: